Orkney Islands Tour

-The interactive visitor centre will take you back in time to the year 1746 and what turns out to be the last military battle fought on British soil.
+The interactive visitor centre will take you back in time to 1746 and what turns out to be the last military battle on British soil.

-Visitors to the moorland comment on the unique atmosphere of this place and walking on the battlefield passed the cairns that mark the graves of highlanders, you understand why.
+Visitors to the moorland comment on this place’s unique atmosphere, and walking on the battlefield past the cairns that mark the graves of highlanders, you understand why.

-The massacre of the Jacobites on that bleak April morning and the war graves that remain are a stark reminder of the fate of the Highlanders.
+The Jacobites’ massacre on that bleak April morning and the war graves that remain are a stark reminder of the fate of the Highlanders.